Alan Heisey: Public service

-Police board
+Toronto Police Services Board

-Heisey was appointed to the Toronto Police Services Board by City Council for the period March 2001-October 2004 and concerned himself with issues such as racial profiling and the police complaints system.
+Heisey was appointed by City Council to the Toronto Police Services Board for the period from March 2001 to October 2004, and he concerned himself with issues such as racial profiling and the police complaints system.

-He was appointed as acting chair of the board on December 11, 2003 after Norman Gardner stepped aside as chair in June, 2003 following allegations that Gardner had accepted a gun as a gift from a firearms manufacturer and 5,700 rounds of police ammunition from Toronto police officers.
+He was appointed as acting chair of the board on December 11, 2003, after Norman Gardner stepped aside as chair in June 2003 following allegations that Gardner had accepted a gun as a gift from a firearms manufacturer and 5,700 rounds of police ammunition from Toronto police officers.
 Heisey was made chair in January 2004.
-He declined to use the City's chauffeur-driven limousine, preferring public transit and his bicycle.
+He declined to use the city's chauffeur-driven limousine, preferring public transit and his bicycle.

 A week after becoming chair, Heisey was the target of a smear campaign that began with the leak of an internal police memo.
 Heisey refused to resign from the board, and Justice Sydney Robins of the Ontario Court of Appeal agreed that the memo was leaked to smear his name.

 Gardner's suspension reduced the board to six members, paralysing the board as votes on important issues often ended in ties.
 Heisey publicly suggested that the province might have to take over the board when two board members left a meeting to deprive it of quorum.